P/E Compression in the UK: 9.72% CAGR vs 0.86% for FTSE 100

 Smaller universe.
 14 stocks on average vs 25 in the US creates concentration risk.
 Single-stock moves have larger portfolio impact.

-Sector bias.
+Sector concentration.
 Without sector constraints, the portfolio can cluster in financials, healthcare, or energy depending on which sectors experience compression.
+The 2014 drawdown illustrates this.

 Conclusion

 Data: Ceta Research (FMP financial data warehouse).
 Returns in GBP.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.